 - 3/4 lb spaghetti

-- 1 batch arrabiata tomato sauce made advance
+- 1 batch arrabiata tomato sauce (made in advance)

 - sea salt to taste

 - Bring a large pot of salted water to a boil.
 Cook the spaghetti according to the package directions until Al Dente.
-Drain and reserve 1 cup of the salty pasta water.
+Drain and reserve 1 cup of the salty pasta water.3/4 lb spaghetti

 - Pour in the white wine and cover with a lid.
-Cook for about a minute or so until the clams start to open.
+Cook for about a minute or so until the clams start to open.1/2 c white wine

 - Add the shrimp to the skillet with clams and give it a stir.
-Cover and cook for another minute or so.
+Cover and cook for another minute or so.1 lb wild shrimp

 - Once all the clams and mussels have opened and the shrimp is almost cooked, add the squid tentacles.
-Cook another 30 seconds or so until they curl up.
+Cook another 30 seconds or so until they curl up.1/2 lb squid tentacles

 - Taste for seasonings and add more sea salt if needed. ( Remember that shellfish will spit out a lot of sea water during cooking, so wait till the end to season)

 - Meanwhile warm up the sauce in a saucepan.
-Pour the sauce over the seafood and toss to coat well.
+Pour the sauce over the seafood and toss to coat well.1 batch arrabiata tomato sauce

 - Add the cooked spaghetti pasta to the skillet with the seafood and toss to coat in the sauce.
-Add a little bit of the reserved pasta water if needed to stretch out the sauce.
+Add a little bit of the reserved pasta water if needed to stretch out the sauce.3/4 lb spaghetti

-- Transfer your seafood spaghetti to a serving platter, drizzle with a lug of olive oil and sprinkle with the basil and parsley.
+- Transfer your seafood spaghetti to a serving platter, drizzle with a lug of olive oil and sprinkle with the basil and parsley.1/3 c fresh basil leaves or chopped Italian parsley

-- Serve with lemon wedges on the side.
+- Serve with lemon wedges on the side.1 lemon

-- The Seafood - You can use all clams or just shrimp, add lobster tails even, whatever rocks your boat and looks fresh at the market that day!
-Baby sea scallops would also make a fabulous addition to the mix.
+- The Seafood - You can use all clams or just shrimp, add lobster tails even, whatever rocks your boat and looks fresh at the market that day.
+Baby seas scallops would make a fabulous addition to the mix.

 - Recipe Tip - The real secret here is to not overcook the seafood!
-Because nobody likes rubbery shrimp or squid or scallops, right?
-So keep an eye on it at all times.
+Because nobody likes rubbery shrimp or squid or scallops, right?!
+Keep an eye on it all times, it cooks fast.

 You’ll Also Love: